 Libby, Montana is an underserved frontier community where asbestos-laden vermiculite ore was mined and processed from the 1920s until 1990.
-The Libby community was exposed to asbestos via ambient air pollution in their homes, household contact with mine or expander plant workers, or contact with gardens, roads and playground coverings containing vermiculite waste materials.
+The Libby community was exposed to asbestos via ambient air pollution in homes, household contact with mine or expander plant workers, or contact with gardens, roads, and playground coverings containing vermiculite waste materials.
 Exposure to asbestos minerals is associated with pulmonary function loss, pleural and interstitial lung diseases, and respiratory mortality.

 The project partners:

 - Identified young adults who were exposed to asbestos as children in Libby, and who were screened for medical issues in 2000 and 2001.
 This cohort may be followed in the future to help increase knowledge regarding the public health concern of childhood exposure to Libby amphibole asbestos.

 - Developed a comprehensive environmental exposure matrix to characterize their childhood exposures.

 - Identified significant chest pain in the study participants.